2025 Local Election Guide

 Together, these votes ensure a future where trails, bike parks, and natural areas thrive side by side.

-Make your voice heard on November 4.
+Make your voice heard on November 4!

-OMBA 2025 Fort Collins Mayoral Candidate Questionnaire
+OMBA 2025 Fort Collins Mayoral & City Council Candidate Questionnaire

 To help voters make an informed decision, Overland Mountain Bike Association sent each mayoral candidate a questionnaire focused on recreation, cycling, trails, and open space priorities.

-Seven candidates were invited to participate, and their responses will be published here as we receive them.
+All candidates were invited to participate, and their responses will be published here as we receive them.

 -